Bassam Shakaa: Mayor of Nablus

+In the spring of 1982, the Israeli government ordered the Mayor of Al-Bireh dismissed and the city council, sparking the largest outbreak of Palestinian unrest since the start of the Israeli occupation in 1967.
+During the unrest, the Israeli administration removed Shakaa as mayor, accusing him of "general agitation, nonrecognition of the Israeli civil administration and repeated attempts to disrupt public order" and of "working to make Nablus the center of nationalist activity [in the West Bank]," The Israeli government would subsequently dismiss most other elected Palestinian mayors and city councils, and would install an army officer in Shakaa's place, who would run Nablus for the following three-and-a-half years.

+Later life

-In the spring of 1982, the Israeli administration removed Shakaa as mayor and installed an army officer who ran the city for the following three-and-a-half years.
-Following his mayorship, Shakaa remained a strong supporter of the Palestine Liberation Organization (PLO) and continued his resistance against Israeli governance under occupation.
+Following his mayorship, Shakaa remained a strong supporter of the Palestine Liberation Organization (PLO) and continued to be politically active within Palestinian politics.

+In November 1983, he and Palestine Red Crescent Society director Haidar Abdel-Shafi were invited to a meeting with British Minister of State for Foreign Affairs Richard Luce, Baron Luce in Jerusalem.
+Both were blocked from attending the meeting by the Israeli Border Police.
+Ahead of the 1984 Israeli legislative election, Shakaa joined twenty-four other prominent West Bank figures in signing an open letter endorsing the far-left Hadash party.

+In 1986, the Israeli government would appoint head of the Nablus Chamber of Commerce Zafer al-Masri as Mayor of Nablus, replacing the appointed Israeli military officer.
+Two months after his appointment, al-Masri would be assassinated by the PFLP.
+Shakaa described the assassination as "very, very sad," but stated that it was "not personal."

 The Oslo Accords were a blow to the resistance Shakaa and his contemporaries put up against Israeli governance during their time in mayorship and he was as outspoken against Oslo and the Palestinian Authority (PA) as he was against the agreement reached at Camp David in 1978.
-He remained a supporter of resistance, both violent and non-violent, against Israeli occupation and maintained his anti-normalization position, opposing negotiations with the occupation.
+He remained a supporter of resistance, both violent and non-violent, against Israeli occupation and maintained his anti-normalization position, opposing negotiations.

 In 1999, the Palestinian Authority put him under house arrest following "The 20 Declaration", which was signed by 20 anti-PA figures, criticizing the line the PA was going down and calling for an end to the Oslo Accords.
-In September 2011, Shakaa signed a petition of several Palestinian figures criticizing PA president Mahmoud Abbas' move to seek recognition of a Palestinian state based on 1967 borders at the United Nations as a distraction from the resistance that the Palestinian people must carry out and a move that could put Palestinian rights in danger.
+In September 2011, Shakaa signed a petition of several Palestinian figures criticizing PA president Mahmoud Abbas' move to seek recognition of a Palestinian state based on 1967 borders at the United Nations as a distraction from the resistance that the Palestinian people must carry out.
 Shakaa was President of the pan-Arabist Party in Palestine (al-Tayyar al-Arabi al-Qawmi fi Falasteen).
 Former Nablus mayor Ghassan Shakaa and former Dutch member of parliament Arjan El Fassed are his nephews.

 Shakaa died on 22 July 2019 in Nablus, aged 89.